-- 5.1 The role of the external examiner is to consider: - a. whether the standards set for the course are appropriate for its awards, award elements or subjects, by reference to published QAA Subject Benchmark Statements, the Framework for Higher Education Qualifications (FHEQ), the definitive course information (held in CourseLoop) and other relevant information. - b. the comparability of the standards with those of similar courses or parts of courses in other UK higher education providers. - c. the standards of student performance in the assessments for those courses or parts of courses to which they have been appointed to examine. - d. the extent to which the processes for assessment and the determination of awards are sound, have been fairly conducted and have supported the intended learning outcomes. - e. whether the action points in previous external examiner reports have been acted upon, and standards and quality thereby enhanced. - f. strengths and distinctive / innovative features in relation to academic standards, the operation of the assessment process and the quality of learning opportunities. - 5.2 In order to perform these roles, the external examiner is party to the internal moderation process, normally sampling work that contributes to the final award, through: - a. consideration, as requested, of the form and content of the assessment tasks that are used to assess students. - b. reviewing data related to student achievement at module and course level. - c. discussions with staff.

-- d. reviewing a sample of assessed work (the size of the sample should be agreed at the start of the course or module).
-A review of materials can be undertaken remotely as long as GDPR is adhered to at all times. - e. participation at the Board of Examiners meeting(s).
+- 5.1 The role of the external examiner is to consider: - a. whether the standards set for the course are appropriate for its awards, award elements or subjects, by reference to published QAA Subject Benchmark Statements, the Framework for Higher Education Qualifications (FHEQ), the definitive course information (held in CourseLoop) and other relevant information. - b. the comparability of the standards with those of similar courses or parts of courses in other UK higher education providers. - c. the standards of student performance in the assessments for those courses or parts of courses to which they have been appointed to examine. - d. the extent to which the processes for assessment and the determination of awards are sound, have been fairly conducted and have supported the intended learning outcomes. - e. whether the action points in previous external examiner reports have been acted upon, and standards and quality thereby enhanced. - f. strengths and distinctive / innovative features in relation to academic standards, the operation of the assessment process and the quality of learning opportunities. - 5.2 In order to perform these roles, the external examiner is party to the internal moderation process, normally sampling work that contributes to the final award, through: - a.
+Consideration, as requested, of the form and content of the assessment tasks that are used to assess students. - b. reviewing data related to student achievement at module and course level. - c. discussions with staff. - d. reviewing a sample of assessed work (the size of the sample should be agreed at the start of the course or module).
+A review of materials can be undertaken remotely as long as GDPR is adhered to at all times. - e. participation at the Board of Examiners meeting(s). - f. occasionally, and at the request of the course leader or the Chair of Board of Examiners, advising internal assessors on cases where they cannot agree marks (but not to arbitrate on differences). - 5.3 External examiners can undertake remote inspection of assessed work.
+This must be conducted electronically; hard copies of work must not be sent to external examiners to access assessments remotely in this way, on-site scrutiny must take place instead.

-- External examiners can undertake remote inspection of assessed work.
-This must be conducted electronically; hard copies of work must not be sent to external examiners to access assessments remotely in this way, on-site scrutiny must take place instead. - Assessment samples remain the property of the University, external examiners must not copy or download the student work.
+- 5.4 Assessment samples remain the property of the University, external examiners must not copy or download the student work.
 However, in instances where student work is only accessible by electronically downloading the material (e.g. video presentation), this would be permissible only upon the written commitment from the external examiner that they delete the file(s) immediately following their review; the arrangement for which should be managed by the School.
-Should any claim of a subsequent infringement of copyright be received from a student arising from such a review this will be referred to the relevant external examiner with the University accepting no liability in this regard.
-Access for external examiners must be provided in such a way, so they are unable to add, amend or alter feedback given to students.
-If the School determines that this will not be achievable, the external examiner should review the work onsite. - The course leader must ensure that the opportunities are organised to allow an open discussion with the external examiner outside the Board of Examiners.
+Should any claim of a subsequent infringement of copyright be received from a student arising from such a review this will be referred to the relevant external examiners must be provided in such a way, so they are unable to add, amend or alter feedback given to students.
+If the School determines that this will not be achievable, the external examiner should review the work on-site. - 5.5 The course leader must ensure that the opportunities are organised to allow an open discussion with the external examiner outside the Board of Examiners.
 Online exam boards and the remote accessing and reviewing of student assessments must not prevent such conversations.
 These opportunities may take place at a different time during the year when the examiner is able to visit the campus.
-At this time, the external examiner should meet with the course team and current students, where possible.
+At this time, the external examiner should meet with the course team and current students, where possible. - 5.6 External examiners do not act as second markers and should not be used to reconcile differences between internal markers.